RIOT-OS/rust-riot-wrappers/CONTRIBUTING.md

       Attempting to implement all features of a particular RIOT subsystem easily gets caught in long iterations of review.
       Try wrapping a minimal viable version first, and let's take it from there.

+    * Let's **verify concepts early**.
+      Opening an issue before larger changes, creating them as draft PRs or discussing it on [our Matrix channel](https://matrix.to/#/#riot-os:matrix.org) are all convenient ways to do that.

     * New features should come with tests, at least on a coarse granularity.
       Tests in [`./tests/`](tests) are automatically picked up by CI.